efimandreev0/DoomRPG-RE-NSLite/README.md

 ## Save and config data

 All user data is stored in `switch/doomrpg/saves` - these files are compatible with the PC release.

+## Building instructions

+This port uses SDL2, ZLIB, SoLoud and fluidsynth-lite

+1. Install [Devkitpro] and Switch-dev package, also make sure `DEVKITPRO` env variable is set
+1. Install SDL2 and SDL2_Mixer by Pacman
+1. git clone https://github.com/efimandreev0/DoomRPG-RE-NSLite.git && cd DoomRPG-RE-NSLite
+1. mkdir build && cd build
+1. cmake .. -DCMAKE_TOOLCHAIN_FILE=$DEVKITPRO/cmake/Switch.cmake

+Note: You must have VERY OLD vitaGL and SDL2.
+Without that your game don't start, and been crashing.
+I used "vdpm SDL2" and "vdpm vitagl".

 ## Bug reporting